 Energy storage provides benefits to the energy grid and to water and energy consumers by:

 - Producing energy on demand

-- Making beneficial use of surplus zero-carbon renewable wind and solar energy that would otherwise be lost during times of low demand
+- Making beneficial use of surplus carbon-free renewable wind and solar energy that would otherwise be lost during times of low demand

-- Generating additional revenue that offset Water Authority and City costs and help stabilize water rates
+- Generating additional revenue that offsets Water Authority and City costs and help stabilize water rates

 - Help to balance the energy grid and enhance system reliability by responding to peak energy demands